sferik/merb-admin/README.markdown

 ## Configure it (optional)

-You can configuring the merb-admin slice in a before_app_loads block:
+If you're feeling crafty, you can set a couple configuration options in `config/init.rb`:

     Merb::BootLoader.before_app_loads do
       Merb::Slices::config[:merb_admin][:app_name] = "My App"